 Posted April 16, 2017

 A new study, published in February 2017 in the Journal of Personality and Social Psychology, offers fresh insights into the role of self-esteem in romantic relationships.
-Eva Luciano and Ulrich Orth, of the University of Bern, analyzed data from more than 9,000 young adults in Germany who were studied for three years.
+Eva Luciano and Ulrich Orth of the University of Bern analyzed data from more than 9,000 young adults in Germany who were studied for three years.
 The authors described several reasons for believing that entering a new romantic relationship would be good for self-esteem.
 Instead, whether a romantic relationship provided a boost to self-esteem depended on how long the relationship lasted and whether it was a high-quality relationship.
-And, people in the study who got married had levels of self-esteem that were no better than those who stayed in romantic relationships without marrying.
+And people in the study who got married had levels of self-esteem that were no better than those who stayed in romantic relationships without marrying.

-On the average, the participants were either 17, 27, or 37 years old at the start of the study.
-Their self-esteem, romantic relationship status, and (if they were in a romantic relationship) the quality of their relationship was assessed four times: at the start of the study and then again at the end of each of the three years.
+On average, the participants were either 17, 27, or 37 years old at the start of the study.
+Their self-esteem, romantic relationship status, and (if they were in a romantic relationship) the quality of their relationship were assessed four times — at the start of the study and then again at the end of each of the three years.
 The authors tried to match the different groups (e.g., those who started romantic relationships and those who stayed single) on many different characteristics (such as personality, age, gender, and education) to increase the chances that what really mattered was their relationship status.